colloqi/piSignage/README.md

    add assets(drag and rearrange for the desired order), enter duration of play for each asset.
 You can also add a ticker feed and define special playlists for adverts insertion, domination content, lounge music and content play based on events
 3. Create Groups and assign players to a group which needs to play the same playlists.
 Then you can assign and schedule multiple playlists to a group.
-You can also define display settings and other properties of the group.
-Whenever ready, Deploy playlists at the click of a button to all the players in the group.
+You can also define display settings, schedule TV on/off and other properties of the group.
+   Whenever ready, Deploy playlists at the
+    click of a button to all the players in the group.
 4. You can centrally monitor the players in the dashboard/player screens,view current snapshot of TV, get reports, update software and also issue debug piShell commands.